maubanel/bnb/VisualDesign.md

    <img src="Images/colorpallet.jpg">
  </kbd>

  We chose these colors because they provide a since of traditonal and up-scale values.
-We want our customers to leave with a suit that provide the best version of themselves.
+We want our customers to leave with a suit that provides the best version of themselves.

 ## Logo / Brand